Bronte Campbell

-Bronte Campbell (born 14 May 1994) is an Australian competitive swimmer.
+Bronte Campbell (born 14 May 1994) is a Malawi-born, Australian retired competitive swimmer.
 A four time Olympian, Campbell is a triple Olympic gold medallist and a former World Champion in the 50 and 100 m freestyle, having won both titles in 2015.

 Her older sister Cate is also a competitive swimmer, and in 2012, the two became the first Australian siblings on the same Olympic swimming team since 1972.
 They are the first Australian sisters to ever compete within the same swimming event, also having claimed gold together in the 4 x 100 m freestyle relay in 2016 and 2021.

 Early life

-Campbell is the second of five children born to Eric (an accountant) and Jenny (a nurse) Campbell.
+Campbell was born in the city of Blantyre in Malawi.
+She is the second of five children born to Eric (an accountant) and Jenny (a nurse) Campbell.
 She has an older sister, Cate, two younger sisters and a younger brother, Jessica, Abigail and Hamish.
 Hamish has severe cerebral palsy and requires around-the-clock care.
 She shares a birthday with Hamish, with Hamish being four years younger.
 Jenny used to be a synchronised swimmer and taught her four daughters to swim.